Exporting and Importing Data Mining Projects (Analysis Services - Data Mining)

 Exporting Data Mining Models

 You can use the WITH DEPENDENCIES keyword to export the data source and data source view definition together with the mining model and its structure.
-You can also add a password to the backup file when you export a model or structure, to protect the model or its cache.

 When you export a mining model without exporting its dependencies, the EXPORT statement will export the definition of the mining model and its mining structure, but does not export the definition of the data sources.
 As a consequence, after you import the model you will be able to browse the model immediately, but if you want to reprocess the mining model on the target server, or run queries against the underlying data, you must create a corresponding data source on the destination server.